 - NetOps must correlate insights across numerous tools

-– Tool consolidation and integration is a best practice; NetOps teams are twice as successful when purchasing fully integrated, multifunctional NPM
+- Tool consolidation and integration is a best practice; NetOps teams are twice as successful when purchasing fully integrated multi- functional NPM solutions.

 - Problem identification and fault isolation, via correlation of tickets, alerts, and reports.